JoshuaStorm/meetable/README.md

 ## May 4, 2017 (Josh)
 - Make events expire after their windowEnd (for invites) passed or their meetingEnd time has passed.
 - Fixed bug with all day events as well as deleting events.

+## May 4, 2017 (David)
+- Fix OAuth tokens for get calendar list function

 ## May 4, 2017 (Group Meeting)
 - David - display dates in a better way, sanitize inputs, make mobile devices see only "day" view in fullCalendar, login page